Trump employs violence as political fuel for reelection fight

 “I’d like to punch him in the face, I’ll tell you,” Trump said about a protester at an event in Las Vegas.
 When a nonviolent Black protester was beaten at a rally in Birmingham, Ala., by a White crowd, Trump responded the next day, “Maybe he should have been roughed up.”

-He argued repeatedly at rallies for the extrajudicial abuse or even murder of Army Sgt.
+He argued repeatedly at rallies for the extrajudicial abuse or even killing of U.S. Army Sgt.
 Bowe Bergdahl, who had left his post in Afghanistan.
 “Thirty years ago, he would have been shot,” Trump said.
 At another event, he said of Bergdahl’s capture by the Taliban: “They beat the crap out of him, which is fine.”

-Rather than recoil, his crowds embraced the tough talk, and Trump delivered more as president.
-After a Montana congressional candidate, Greg Gianforte, physically attacked a reporter in 2017, Trump turned the event into an applause line.
+Rather than recoil, his crowds embraced the tough talk, and Trump has delivered more as president.
+After Greg Gianforte, a Montana congressional candidate, physically attacked a reporter in 2017, Trump turned the event into an applause line.
 “Any guy that can do a body slam, he is my type!” the president said.

-When Trump addressed a law enforcement group in 2017 in Long Island, N.Y., he urged incaution in policing.
+When Trump addressed a law enforcement group in 2017 on Long Island, N.Y., he urged incaution in policing.

 “When you see these thugs being thrown into the back of a paddy wagon, you just seen them thrown in rough.
 I said, ‘Please don’t be too nice,’ ” he said.